peteroupc/classic-wallpaper/README.md

 It is allowed to use dithering to simulate the appearance of more colors using these six colors.

 The _desktopwallpaper.py_ file contains some example code for border and button drawing.
-I expect lots of other creative possibilities here, but the design should not employ trademarks, should be suitable for all ages, and must not involve the help of artificial intelligence tools.
+I expect many other variations here, some more subtle than others, but the design should not employ trademarks, should be suitable for all ages, and must not involve the help of artificial intelligence tools.

 <a id=License></a>